kyma-incubator/hack-showcase/docs/slack-connector/installation.md

 ### Removal

-Basically, to correctly remove all resources of Slack Connector you need to delete them in order reverse to installation steps.
+Basically, to correctly remove all resources of Slack Connector you must delete them in order reverse to installation steps.
-> **NOTE:** Wait until deprovisioning and removing of all elements is complete before proceeding to next step, because e.g. after removing ServiceClass removing of ServiceInstance is impossible.
+> **NOTE:** Wait until deprovisioning and removing of all elements is complete before proceeding to next step, because e.g. after removing ServiceClass removal of ServiceInstance is impossible.

 1. Delete all service bindings from Lambda Functions and other bindings connected with your Slack Connector Service Instance.
 2. Delete Slack Connector Service Instance found under **Services** tab in **Instances** area.
 3. Delete Slack Connector Add-On Instance found in **Add-Ons** tab.
-4. If you want to remove add-on configuration, you can remove Add-Ons Configuration from global **Add-Ons Config** Catalog, but this removes *GitHub Connector* alongside.
+4. To remove the Add-On Configuration, find it in the global **Add-Ons Config** catalog and remove it.
+   > **WARNING**: This step also removes the GitHub Connector template.

 ## Installation in Kyma with Helm